KrutikGadhiya/Internship-II/readme.md

 ### 1^st^ month

-During 1st month initially the task which were given to includes understanding the project as well as updating and modifying the project according to requirement.
+During 1st month initially the task which were given to me includes, understanding the project as well as updating and modifying the project according to requirement.

 **1^st^ Week:** Understanding the Backend Project **_(Backend)_** **2^nd^ Week:** Optimizing the APIs **_(Backend)_**